-Renters - If you do not pay rent on time, the landlord can evict you even if you have good reason for not paying.
+Renters - If you do not pay rent on time, the landlord can evict you even if you have a good reason for not paying.
 For help paying rent, call 2-1-1 for names of social service agencies that might be able to help.

 Homeowners - If you are behind on mortgage payments, you could end up in foreclosure.
 If you cannot afford your mortgage payments, find a housing counselor at 1-877-894-4663.
 If you have a low income, contact the Northwest Justice Project's Foreclosure Prevention Unit (FPU) at 1-800-606-4819.

-*If you cannot afford to buy enough food, contact the local DSHS office.
+If you cannot afford to buy enough food, get in touch with your local DSHS office.
 Find out if you can get food stamps.
 Call 2-1-1 to find out where food banks are in your area.

 If you need your car to get to and from work, you must make your car payments on time.
 One missed payment can result in repossession of your car.

 Car insurance is also important.
 Washington law requires all drivers and owners to have insurance.
 If you do not have insurance and are in an accident, your driver's license may be suspended.
 Do not let your car insurance lapse!

 If you owe child support and cannot afford to pay, try to make a partial payment each month.
 Then, contact the Division of Child Support (DCS) or a lawyer.
 See if you can modify (change) the current support order.
 Failure to pay anything may result in the suspension of your driver's license.